kattrali/redcar-rubymotion/readme.md

 - Send Support Tickets
 - View Cocoa Framework class documentation from a shortcut

+### Requirements

+- AppleScript - for terminal emulator interaction
+- Redcar
+- `macruby` on the same path as Redcar, for syntax checking

 ### Installation

 `cd ~/.redcar/plugins` and clone this directory

 ### Usage

 Installing this plugin will add a new 'Cocoa' submenu to the Redcar menu bar.
+Syntax checking is performed on file save.

 Primary Commands: